iakunin/matrix-lamp/README.md

   id: matrix
   width: 16               # Matrix width
   height: 16              # Matrix height
-  random: true            # The effects will be turned on at random (but successful) Speed ​nd Scale settings (Optional)
+  random: true            # The effects will be turned on at random (but successful) Speed ​nd Scale settings
   scale_id: matrix_scale  # Template number identifier for scale control
   speed_id: matrix_speed  # Template number identifier for speed control
-  matrix_orientation: 5   # Matrix orientation [0..7] (Optional) If not specified, it will be possible to change it on the fly using the SetMatrixOrientation function
+  matrix_orientation: 5   # Matrix orientation [0..7] If not specified, it will be possible to change it on the fly using the SetMatrixOrientation function
-  matrix_type: 0          # Matrix type [0..1] (Optional) If not specified, it will be possible to change it on the fly using the SetMatrixType function
+  matrix_type: 0          # Matrix type [0..1] If not specified, it will be possible to change it on the fly using the SetMatrixType function

+light:
+  - platform: ...
+    effects:
+...
+      - matrix_lamp_effect:
+          name: Peacock
+          mode: RAINBOW_STRIPE

+      - matrix_lamp_effect:
+          name: Fire 2021
+          mode: FIRE_2021
+...
 ```

 <br />